Support for voluntary sector

 - Get Lucky Local Lottery supports good causes in Richmond Borough by generating funding through the sale of lottery tickets.
 Local causes can sign up for free to get their own lottery page

 - Sports England provides funding for sport related projects

-- The Funding and Grants resource contains information on small grants available to voluntary and community sector organisations
+- The Funding and Grants resource (MS Word, 231 KB) contains information on small grants available to voluntary and community sector organisations

 - Charity Excellence Framework provide a free funding finder database with access to a large range of funders to search